The Most Valuable Lessons We Learned From “Tuesdays With Morrie”

 “So many people walk around with a meaningless life.
 They seem half-asleep, even when they’re busy doing things they think are important.
 This is because they’re chasing the wrong things.
 The way you get meaning in your life is to devote yourself to loving others.
 Devote yourself to your community around you and devote yourself to creating something that gives you purpose and meaning.”

 Most people are blinded by money and fame, so they often chase the wrong things.
-They tend to disregard their family and friends because they thought that it’s the material things that could keep them satisfied.
+They tend to disregard their family and friends because they think the material things can keep them satisfied.

 Do Things Whole-heartedly Without Expecting Something In Return